Table of Contents

 Summary of Key Takeaways

-- Wait for stability: If you have changed medication, wait 6-8 weeks before retesting.
+- Wait for stability: Wait six to eight weeks after medication changes before retesting.

-- Standardise your timing: Always aim for a 9 am sample for the most consistent data.
+- Standardise your timing: Always aim for a 9 am sample for consistent data.

-- Work with your doctor: Use your results as a tool to support a more productive, evidence-based conversation with your GP or endocrinologist.
+- Work with your doctor: Use your results to support an evidence-based conversation with your healthcare provider.

 FAQ